 My history with this movie is complicated and unfairly biased.
-My first night at film school, I got wrapped up in the social obligations of orientation week.
-Desperate for friends, I found myself in a dorm common room watching Pulp Fiction.
+My first night at film school, I got wrapped up in the social obligations of orientation week and found myself in a common room watching Pulp Fiction.
 I had never heard of this movie.
 I had no idea it was famous and critically loved.

 I fell asleep.